 Dog Communication Reduced

 Dogs communicate primarily by scent and body language.
-They are sensitive to very mild changes in position and eye contact.
+They are sensitive to very minor changes in position and eye contact.
 Dogs who who may be great at interacting off-leash will sometimes have on-leash reactivity issues.
 This may be due, in part, to the confusion that occurs when body language is stifled by forced greetings.
 In addition, the dog has no room to perform displacement behaviors, such as sniffing, which may alleviate stress.

 Not All Dogs Want to Make Friends